Modern tooth replacement procedures are sophisticated, and recent advances in subperiosteal and endosteal implants are raising the bar even more.

-Tooth replacement procedures or treatments have become highly advanced especially if compared to several decades ago.
-Dental implants refer to frames or posts that are made of metal and are positioned into the jawbone through surgery.
-Because the jawbone is under the gums, this procedure requires a very experienced cosmetic dentist.
+In their most basic sense, dental implants refer to frames or posts that are made of metal and positioned into the jawbone (endosteal) or above the jawbone (subperiosteal) through surgery.
+Because the jawbone is under the gums, these procedures require a very experienced cosmetic dentist.
+Though endosteal implants are the most common, there are certain advantages to subperiosteal implants as well.

-To provide more comfort and convenience to patients with fixed partial bridgework or removable dentures, there are endosteal implants that use custom-designed titanium metal frame that is of cast surgical-grade quality.
-The implants used are coated with a special kind of synthetic substitute for bone.
-It is called HA or hydroxyapatite, which comprises up to 98% natural bone.
-This coating makes the jaw believe that the implant is also a natural bone allowing the formation of a biochemical bond that ensures a secure hold of the implant.
+The titanium implant is typically coated with a synthetic bone substitute called hydroxyapatite (HA), comprising up to 98% natural bone.
+This coating makes the jaw believe that the implant is also a natural bone, allowing the formation of a biochemical bond that ensures a secure hold.

-The framework used for subperiosteal implant is composed of cobalt, chrome, and molybdenum or surgical vitallium.
-There are also custom subperiosteal implants, which make every implant unique.
-The condition of the patient hugely affects this uniqueness or difference from other implants.
-The implant is custom-designed and fabricated using a model generated from a CT scan or a direct impression of the bone.
+A typical subperiosteal implant is composed of cobalt, chrome, and molybdenum or surgical Vitallium, though custom subperiosteal implants can also be designed depending on the health of the patient.
+Each implant is designed and fabricated using a model generated from a CT scan or a direct impression of the bone.